jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 ### Disable Wrapping Pills

-By default the pills and search bar will wrap inside the autocompleter input container.
-To disable this, set the prop `disableWrapPills` to true.
+By default the pills and search bar will wrap inside the `Autocompleter` input container.
+To disable this, set `disableWrapPills` to true.

 ```
 const { boldMatch, decorateSubStr } = require('./autocompleter');